Last Updated on May 17, 2022 by Thalia

 This is probably one of the first and most crucial reasons why I regularly detox from social media.

 I used to have this terrible habit of jumping straight onto the gram as soon as I woke up.
 I would scroll through picture-perfect influencer posts and think to myself “why can’t that be me.”

-You don’t have to be a psychologist to figure out that anxiety & self-comparison are not good factors to start your day on.
+You don’t have to be a therapist to figure out that anxiety and self-comparison are not good factors to start your day on.
 During these “bad” days, I wouldn’t be motivated.
 I would doubt every single move I made and I would procrastinate like crazy.